 Finding the right headline and using it can make a world of difference, both to you and the customer, so make an effort to make it happen.

 How to fix this – Try to research headlines that generally work on people who receive emails.
 If you’re a customer, would you like it if a particular email with a headline you’ve chosen enters your inbox?
 Answer the questions, and you’ll find the right way to tackle this.

 To Wrap Up:

 These are a few of the reasons that emails get sent to spam.
 There are plenty of others as well, and you’ll learn them as you keep experimenting.
-There are a lot smaller reasons for emails going to spam, do check them out and you’ll be able to derive some great techniques to prevent your mails from going to spam.
+There are many smaller reasons for emails going to spam, do check them out, and you’ll be able to derive some great techniques to prevent your mails from going to spam.

 SendX is one option you could consider if you’re looking to start your email marketing journey.
 With time, you’ll notice customers eagerly awaiting your emails, and you’ll be able to make the best out of the different techniques available.
 Also, check out this comparison between Aweber and MailChimp to get an idea of different email marketing software.